sigma-py/quadpy/README.md

     # },
 )
 ```
-If you want more digits, use [mpmath](http://mpmath.org/) for arbitrary precision arithmetics:
+If you want more digits, use [mpmath](http://mpmath.org/) for arbitrary precision arithmetic:
 ```python
 import quadpy
 from mpmath import mp